Government of Haiti: Today

 Haiti is officially a semi-presidential republic.
 However, sources such as the Democracy Index have described Haiti as a hybrid or authoritarian regime in practice.
 Suffrage is universal, for adults over 18.

-The constitution was modeled after those of the United States and of France.
+The constitution was rewritten by the United States to model those of the United States and of France.
 It was approved in March 1987, but it was completely suspended from June 1988 to March 1989 and was only fully reinstated in October 1994.

-Some members of the Haitian government has also recently stated there should be state mandated weddings by age 25, but this has been met with wide disdain.
+In May 2024, United Nations agencies reported that criminal groups control around 85 percent of Port-au-Prince, Haiti’s capital and its metropolitan area.
+Having rapidly expanded into previously secure areas of the capital, the gangs have spread into key regions such as Haiti's agricultural areas the Ouest and Artibonite departments.
+Experts say the government does not have the capacity to take back control, despite support from an international security force including at least 800 Kenyan police officers.